MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-09.md

 In the Hierarchy window, right-click on an empty spot and select **3D Object** > **Create Empty** to add an empty object to your scene, name the object **SpeechInputHandler_Global**, then in the Inspector window, use the **Add Component** button to add the **SpeechInputHandler** component and configure it as follows:

-* **Uncheck** the **Is Focus Required** checkbox, so the user is not require to look at the object with the SpeechInputHandler component to trigger the speech command
+* **Uncheck** the **Is Focus Required** checkbox, so the user is not required to look at the object with the SpeechInputHandler component to trigger the speech command
 * From the Project window, assign the **SpeechConfirmation Tooltip** prefab to the **Speech Confirmation Tooltip Prefab** field, to have this prefab appear when a speech command is recognized

 ![mr-learning-base](images/mr-learning-base/base-09-section3-step1-2.png)